MicrosoftDocs/visualstudio-docs/subscriptions/solutions/managing-agreements/includes/admin-status-of-agreement.md

 ---
 title: Where can I find out the status of a new or existing agreement?
-description: The super admin or admin is trying to locate the status of a new agreement
+description: The super admin or admin is trying to locate the status of a new agreement.
 comment:  As of August 2023 this include is used to render marketing FAQ content for VS Subscriptions in the following portals - VSCom, Manage, and My portals.
 It was not used for learn.microsoft.com content at that time.
 SMEs are Evan Windom and Larissa Crawford of Red Door Collaborative and Sharvari Dighe. ms.assetid: b1bca6ef-1f5f-40df-bef1-13054d3cbb3a
 author: evanwindom
 ms.author: amast
 ms.topic: article
-ms.date: 08/16/2023
+ms.date: 04/09/2024
 user.type: admin
 tags: agreement, status
 subscription.type: vl, cloud, retail, partner